-Check for low water level, suction flow restrictions, closed valves, trapped air, too many closed jets, pump and dirty filters.
+Check for low water level, suction flow restrictions, closed valves, trapped air, too many closed jets and pump prime.

 On some systems even when spa is shut down, some equipment may occasionally turn on to continue monitoring temperature or if freeze protection is needed.